 Production and Despatches

-The overall despatches of cement and clinker during the year ended March 2018 were 1.44million tonnes similar to the overall despatches of 1.43 million tonnes in the previousyear ended March 2017.
+The overall despatches of cement and clinker during the year ended March 2019 were 1.54million tones around 7 percent higher than the overall despatches of 1.44 million tonnesin the previous year ended March 2018.

 Marketing and Exports

-Your Company's major sales volumes is from the Gujarat region.
-However due to thelarge surplus in the region Company continues to maintain a presence in coastal regionsof Maharashtra and Kerala.
-The profitability of these markets remains low on account ofhigh cost of transport and infrastructure.
+Your Company's major sales volumes are from its primary market Gujarat.
+Your Companyincreased its sales in Gujarat by about 8 per cent.
+Due to the large surplus in theregion your Company continues to maintain its presence in coastal regions of Maharashtraand Kerala.
+However the profitability of these markets remains low on account of highcost of transport and non-availability of adequate public infrastructure.

 MANAGEMENT DISCUSSION AND ANALYSIS

 The Management Discussion and Analysis Report is provided in a separate section andforms a part of this Report as Annexure A.